 The PACIFIC GEOGRAPHIES publishes academic papers that meet scientific standards, research notes, conference reports, book reviews and interviews.
 Please use the following words counts as guidance for the length of your paper (+/- 10%):

-- Scientific papers: up to 6,000 words including list of references, abstract, key words, biographical information on the author(s), etc.
+- Scientific papers: up to 6,000 words including list of references, abstract, key words, affiliation and biographical information on the author(s), etc.

-- Research notes: up to 3,000 words including list of references, abstract, key words, biographical information on the author(s), etc.
+- Research notes: up to 3,000 words including list of references, abstract, key words, affiliation and biographical information on the author(s), etc.

 - Conference reports: up to 1,000 words, Book reviews: up to 1,000 words, Interviews: up to 2,000 words

-Authors need to submit the following documents: their contribution including list of references, an abstract of up to 150 words (for scientific papers and research notes), up to 5 key words, and a brief biographical note of up to 50 words and their full postal address (all contributions).
+Authors need to submit the following documents: their contribution including list of references, an abstract of up to 150 words (for scientific papers and research notes), 4-5 key words, and a brief biographical note of up to 50 words and their full postal address (all contributions).

 The PACIFIC GEOGRAPHIES is published in colour so feel free to make the most of this!